leonardocregis/json-simulator/README.md

 A simple server that answers to a configured URL with a JSON of your choice.

-The soluction is a skeleton and now is pretty simple right now.

 To use it , configure the json configurations file "definitions.json" as you would like:

 {